islambek01/currency-converter-demo/README.md

     under which they make this data available for use.
 *   This app should look decent on smaller screens, and has some amount of responsiveness.

+## Room for Improvement

+A few things I would do if I had more time:

+*   The rate update feature doesn't check to see if it actually got the new rates.
+There should be retry logic to do that.
+*   The `CurrencyConversionService` could update rates in the background, and create a `Subject` which the `CurrencyConversionComponent` would subscribe to, rather than having that logic driven by an interval timer in the `CurrencyConversionComponent`.
+This would also make it easier for multiple components to use the service.
+It would also remove the need to hack the refresh functionality in by having `CurrencyConversionComponent` restart itself to fetch rates.
+It would only have to update the range on the datepicker component.
+*   `CurrencyConversionService` could be optimized to only request rate data that it doesn't already have.
+*   `CurrencyConversionService` could use `localStorage` to reduce load on BoC's API, and enable offline functionality.
+*   Some of the filtering performed in `CurrencyConversionComponent` would also be better placed in `CurrencyConversionService` (e.g. filtering out conversions that don't have rates for the full date range returned by the BoC API)
+*   It might be possible to improve on the UX so that currencies that only have rates for part of the date range could still be used.
+It would involve updating the datepicker when a new currency is selected.
+(FWIW, only 3 currencies listed by the API had gaps in their conversion rate history)